 - Phase 1: Hospitalization.
 Evaluation, education and rehabilitation efforts begin while you're still in the hospital following a cardiac event.

 - Phase 2: Early outpatient.
-In the immediate posthospitalization period, you'll begin attending classes and participating in a regular exercise program.
-Exercise specialists, registered nurses, doctors and others closely monitor you.
+Soon after leaving the hospital, you'll begin attending classes and exercising regularly.
+Exercise physiologists, registered nurses, doctors and others closely monitor you.
 Most major insurance plans cover this phase.

 - Phase 3: Extended outpatient.
-This is a self-pay supervised exercise service at Mayo Clinic's campus in Arizona that is designed for maintenance and ongoing progress of your heart health.
+This is a self-pay supervised exercise service at Mayo Clinic in Arizona.
+It's designed for maintenance and ongoing progress of your heart health.
 Your vital signs are checked routinely.
-ECG monitoring isn't performed routinely in this phase unless your doctor determines it's necessary.
-Generally, people in this phase have graduated from phase two.
+ECG monitoring isn't performed routinely in this phase unless your doctor thinks it's needed.
+Generally, people in this phase have graduated from phase 2.

 If you're being treated at Mayo Clinic for a short time, you can still participate in the Cardiac Rehabilitation Program.
-For example, if you have had a heart transplant at Mayo Clinic, you may participate in the program for as long as you stay at Mayo Clinic's campuses in Arizona, Florida or Minnesota following your hospitalization.
+For example, if you have had a heart transplant at Mayo Clinic, you may be in the program for as long as you receive care at Mayo Clinic in Arizona, Florida or Minnesota following your time in the hospital.

 Follow-up appointments are available when you return for checkups.
-This service is extended to any person being treated at Mayo Clinic.
+This service is for people being treated at Mayo Clinic.